Egypt Impact Lab: An embedded lab in the National Institute for Governance and Sustainable Development

 Training and Events

 Learn more about the MENA Evaluating Social Programs (ESP) course and the latest ESP training course held here.
-The next course is forthcoming in the first quarter of 2025.
+The next course is forthcoming in the last quarter of 2025.

 Publications